 What seems to be the traditional squash/pumpkin for pumpkin risotto, however, is a bit lighter and sweeter than what we'd call "pumpkin" in the US.
 Some suggest butternut squash is closer in flavor, but it is that bit heavier.

 I found and used a red kabocha squash, which is both on the sweeter side but not quite as dense as butternut.
 It made a truly delicious risotto.
-If you can’t find red kabocha, then red kuri, butternut, buttercup squash or a pie pumpkin would also work as alternatives.
+If you can't find red kabocha (or any other kabocha), then red kuri, butternut, buttercup squash or a pie pumpkin would also work as alternatives.